alaprais/alaprais/README.md

 🥇 Top fan of 📚 libgen 📚

 These are some textbooks that I've liked.
-For learning new topics and self-studying I find that a slightly informal tone with a bit of rambling and several exercises works best for me.
-On the other hand, references here will usually be bricks.
 | Book shelf | Authors | Comments   |
 |---------:|-----| --------|
 | Advanced Data Analysis From an Elementary Point of View | Cosma Rohilla Shalizi |  Fanboying this one pretty hard atm.
 A bunch of useful practical ideas here for **modern** analysis. |